• Provided the financial injection required to purchase Daintree Lot 83 from the Douglas Shire Council.

 • The health of the Daintree rainforest is crucial.
 Hundreds of species including many endemic, rare and threatened species rely on the type of ecosystems found on Daintree Lot 83, such as the southern cassowary (Casuarius casuarius johnsonii), Bennett’s tree-kangaroo (Dendrolagus bennettianus), species of rainforest stream frogs and numerous vulnerable and near threatened plant species.

-• Daintree Lot 83 has demonstrated the power of cross-industry collaboration – between Governments, conservation groups and the community – to drive innovative solutions.
+• Daintree Lot 83 will demonstrate the power of cross-industry collaboration – between Governments, conservation groups and the community – to drive innovative solutions.

 “The sale of this land puts the land in the hands of those who are best placed to enhance and protect biodiversity and restore habitat for wildlife.
 We can do this by collaborating with and supporting our conservation community to make a real difference.”